This keto-friendly pumpkin halwa, also known as kaddu ka halwa, is a simple Indian pumpkin dessert made with pumpkin, sweetener, cardamom and ghee.

-Keto and sugar-free pumpkin halwa (a pudding-like dessert in India) is an ideal fall treat or dessert.
-Why?
-Well, first, it uses a real pumpkin (sorry, you cannot use canned pumpkin for this recipe), which is pretty cool.
-Second, although using a real pumpkin may sound like a lot of work, this recipe is quite simple since there are only a few ingredients.
-Lastly, this delicious and cozy dessert (think warm pudding!) will surely satisfy your sweet tooth.
+First, it uses fresh pumpkin (sorry, you cannot use canned pumpkin puree for this recipe).
+Second, although using a fresh pumpkin may sound like a lot of work, this recipe is actually quite simple since there are only a handful of ingredients.
+Last, this delicious and cozy dessert will surely satisfy your sweet tooth!

-This yummy pumpkin halwa, adapted from Swasthi’s Recipes, uses grated pumpkin, ghee (or butter), Swerve sweetener, heavy cream and cardamom (you can replace cardamom with cinnamon if need be).
-Although pumpkin halwa is not necessarily a traditional halwa, the ingredients and process for making it are very similar.
+This sugar-free pumpkin halwa, adapted from Swasthi’s Recipes, uses grated sugar pie pumpkin, ghee (or butter), Swerve sweetener, heavy cream and cardamom (you can replace cardamom with cinnamon if need be).

 A word of warning to use the right pumpkin.
 If you've only used canned pumpkin before, you might be surprised to learn the pumpkins you carve into jack-o-lanterns aren't ideal for cooking.
 Pumpkins for cooking are generally called pie pumpkins, sugar pumpkins, or sugar pie pumpkins.
 Pick one of those.